 A most appropriate time for doing this is during the main service of the church.
-The elders and the candidate(s) go to the front of the congregation, an explanation is given and the elders then gather around to physically place their hands on the shoulders, back or head of the new elder(s).
+The elders go to the front of the congregation with the candidate(s), give an explanation, and then gather around to physically place their hands on the shoulders, back, or head of the new elder(s).
 While doing this, two or three elders pray over the individual(s), and thus "commend [them] to God and to the word of His grace" as Paul did with the Ephesian elders (Acts 20:32).